Newmi1988/.dotfiles/README.md

 ```
 git submodule update --init
 ```
-If you can't clone the repository you maybe have to change the URI in `.gitmodules`.
+If you can't clone the repository you may have to change the URI in `.gitmodules`.
 My [neovim](https://github.com/neovim/neovim) configuration can be found [here](https://github.com/Newmi1988/nvim_setup) and used separately.

 ## Create the symbolic links 🚀
-I use `stow` to create the symbolic links to apply my config.
+I use `stow` to create the symbolic links to apply these configurations.
 You can specify the target with the `-t <dir>` option, the default is the parent directory.
 Have a look at the [offical docs](https://www.gnu.org/software/stow/manual/stow.html#Invoking-Stow) for help.
-I simply store this repository in home directory, so I have to simply call
+I simply store this repository in my home directory, so I have to simply call
 ```bash
 stow .
 ```